 Image credit: https://www.universetoday.com/65343/what-galaxy-is-the-earth-in/

 It's been estimated that our Milky Way galaxy hosts at least 300 million stars with Earth sized planets in the habitable zone.
 That's a pretty big number!
 But just because there are planets similar to Earth doesn't mean there is life on board.
-Look at Venus and Mars as an example.
+Look at Venus and Mars.

-The question of how life got started on Earth is still unknown.
+The question of how life got started on Earth is still unknown and will probably remain so until we discover other forms of life elsewhere.
 Our Sun and its planets including Earth were formed about 4.5 billion year ago.
-It was a hostile place for the first billion years or so due to constant bombardment from comet and asteroids.
-As the number of asteroid impacts tapered off and the surfaced cooled there may have been a point in time when the Earth was a pristine world with oceans, land, an atmosphere, but devoid of life.
-But this didn't last long because the first fossil evidence of life dates back to around 3.5 billion years ago.
+It was a hostile place for the first billion years or so due to constant bombardment from comets and asteroids and the coalescence of material into what would become our planet.
+As the number of impacts tapered off and the surfaced cooled there may have been a point in time when the Earth was a pristine world with oceans, land, an atmosphere, but devoid of life.
+This didn't last long because the first fossil evidence of life dates back to around 3.5 billion years ago.

 Image credit: https://www.jpl.nasa.gov/images/pia17999-kepler-186f-the-first-earth-size-planet-in-the-habitable-zone-artists-concept

-Most technical people with whom I interact with and are admittedly an odd group believe that life such as bacteria and possibly even simple multicellular life such as plants and jellyfish may be common outside of the Earth.
+Most technical people with whom I interact with, OK I admit that its an odd crowd, believe that life such as bacteria and possibly even simple multicellular life such as plants and jellyfish may be common outside of the Earth.
 But beyond that peoples opinions differ greatly because we simply don't know.

 It's my opinion that given the right environment and enough time, it is inevitable that life evolves to become more complex due to evolutionary pressures to compete for resources.
 Here on Earth plant and animal species have continued to change to adapt and optimize to their environment.
 Mutations that are advantageous are passed on while less successful ones are suppressed.
 This constant evolution, however, doesn't necessarily have to continue forever.
-Case in point, there is a species of shark that exists today with fossil records indicating that they have existed in the same physical form over the past 150 million years!
-Its as if nature created the perfect marine apex predator.
+Take for instance sharks, turtles, and ants which have maintained their basic physical forms for millions of years.

 Image credit: https://www.bbc.com/future/article/20221101-should-extraterrestrial-life-be-granted-sentient-rights

-SETI has been around since the early 1960s and focused on radio emissions from potential civilizations.
-We are still searching the radio spectrum today but with technology that permits orders of magnitude increase in sky and frequency coverage.
+SETI has been around since 1960 and focused on radio emissions from potential civilizations similar to ours.
+We are still searching the radio spectrum today but with technology that permits several orders of magnitude increase in sky and frequency coverage.

 Image credit: https://www.thesmartset.com/should-we-stop-looking-for-intelligent-life/